On polygon numbers of circle graphs and distance hereditary graphs: Introduction and Preliminaries

 \section{Introduction and Preliminaries}

+The dimension of comparability graphs and the treewidth of graphs are widely studied graph parameters that are important from both algorithmic and structural points of view \cite{Trotter,treewidth}.
+In this paper, we study an analogous parameter of circle graphs, namely, the polygon number.
+The three parameters have similar algorithmic and complexity properties, and each of them may be seen as a parameter of an associated representation: a realizer of a partially ordered set, a tree decomposition of a graph, or a polygon representation of a circle graph.
+Further similarities between the polygon number of a circle graph and the dimension of a comparability graph will be mentioned later.

 The $k$-polygon graphs, for $k \ge 2$, form an infinite chain of graph classes, each of which contains the class of permutation graphs, and the union of which is the class of circle graphs.
-For a given circle graph, the minimum value of $k$ for which the graph is a $k$-polygon graph is the {\em polygon number} of the graph.
+The polygon number of a given circle graph is the minimum value of $k$ such that the graph is a $k$-polygon graph.
+Given a circle graph $G$ and an integer $k$, determining whether the polygon number of $G$ is at most $k$ is NP-complete, while the problem is solvable in polynomial time for fixed $k$ \cite{ES}.
 Several problems that are known to be NP-hard on circle graphs admit polynomial time algorithms for $k$-polygon graphs when $k$ is fixed, including domination and independence problems, the topological via minimization problem in circuit design \cite{ES2}, and vertex colouring with a fixed number of colours \cite{Unger92}.
-In addition, it has been shown in \cite{DCKX} that small collective additive tree spanners can be constructed efficiently for $k$-polygon graphs when $k$ is fixed.
-The running times of those algorithms are of the form $O(f(|V|) \cdot |V|^{g(k)})$ where $V$ is the vertex set of the input graph and $f$ and $g$ are polynomial functions.
-Bounds on the polygon number of a circle graph provide estimates on the running times of such algorithms and give insight into the structure of circle graphs.
+In addition, small collective additive tree spanners can be constructed efficiently for $k$-polygon graphs when $k$ is fixed \cite{DCKX}, and the bandwidth of a $k$-polygon graph can be approximated to within a factor of $2k^2$ in polynomial time \cite{KratschStewart}.
+The running times of several of these algorithms are of the form $O(f(|V|) \cdot |V|^{g(k)})$ where $V$ is the vertex set of the input graph and $f$ and $g$ are polynomial functions.

-In this paper, we give bounds on the polygon number of a circle graph in terms of the clique cover number, the independence number, the number of vertices, and the asteroidal number.
-We then show that the polygon number is equal to the asteroidal number for connected nonclique distance hereditary graphs.
-These results lead to characterizations of distance hereditary permutation graphs in the same vein as the characterizations of distance hereditary chordal graphs and distance hereditary comparability graphs of \cite{Howorka2} and \cite{DiS}.
-They also give rise to linear time algorithms for computing the polygon number of a given circle representation (an improvement over the $O(|V|^2)$ algorithm of \cite{ES}) and for computing the asteroidal number of a distance hereditary graph (an improvement over the $O(|V|^3 + |V|^{3/2} |E| )$ algorithm of \cite{aster} which handles HHD-free graphs, a superclass of distance hereditary graphs).